 Cosmic Microwave Background Radiation Facts

 The cosmic microwave background (CMB, CMBR) is electromagnetic radiation as a remnant from an early stage of the universe in Big Bang cosmology.
 In older literature, the CMB is also variously known as cosmic microwave background radiation (CMBR) or “relic radiation”.
 The CMB is a faint cosmic background radiation filling all space that is an important source of data on the early universe because it is the oldest electromagnetic radiation in the universe.
 It was first discovered in 1964.

 - It is an all-pervasive, but weak, electromagnetic radiation from the early universe, about 3,80,000 years after the Big Bang when matter was still to be formed.

-- This radiation does not come from any of the objects that we see in the universe, like stars or galaxies but from a time when matter and radiation were in thermodynamic equilibrium.
+- This radiation does not emanate from any of the objects that are seen in the universe, like stars or galaxies but from a time when matter and radiation were in thermodynamic equilibrium.

 - The spectrum produced by CMBR is very smooth.
-It does, however, contain small wiggles, or deformities, in its shape.
-Each of these wiggles has valuable encoded information about specific events that took place as the first stars were born.
+But it contains small wiggles or deformities, in its shape.
+Each of these wiggles has valuable information encoded about particular events that occurred as the first stars were born.

 - CMB signals are so faint, and so pervasive is the interference from modern technology that there is a proposal to set up CMB observation experiments on the other side of the moon.